 Even the most sophisticated shopping carts won’t likely offer every detail needed to run an online store.
 In fact, the most common things that are needed outside of the shopping cart are further inventory, fulfillment and shipping functionality and financial accounting and reporting.
 For these functions, most online merchants export information from their shopping cart to their preferred fulfillment or financial software, either manually or using a software that serves as a link between the separate systems.
 For financial and accounting, most small businesses use QuickBooks.
 QuickBooks offers importing of data from other systems, and there are also some third party plug ins that bridge the gap if the out-of-the-box QuickBooks integrates doesn’t fit the bill.

-Order fulfillment, inventory and shipping integration oftentimes becomes a bit trickier.
+Order fulfillment, inventory and shipping integration oftentimes becomes a bit trickier, offering a diverse set of capabilities in order to link to your fulfillment warehouse and effectively manage the full spectrum of fulfillment services processes.
 Most third party e-commerce fulfillment companies integrate with shopping carts either through a plug in software or through the manual coding of software.
-The purpose is to send order information form the cart to the warehouses' inventory management system.
+The purpose is to send order information from the cart to the warehouses’ inventory management system.
 Similarly, when companies manage their own shipping, they will have to link their warehouse systems using the same methodology.

 Some common and popular software programs that help businesses easily manage the integration with fulfillment are as follows (click here from an explanation on how fulfillment integration software works):